xJSx/aptana/original/readme.txt

 This is the Hello World example from the git tutorial.
 (changed in original)

-/added fetch on site github.com/
+/added fetch on site github.com/dkfjdkff dfdfdf dfdfdfdf dfdfdfd dfdfdf